pmc-patients/pmc-patients/README.md

 To submit to our [leaderboard](https://pmc-patients.github.io/), please send an email that contains the retrieval scores and a brief description of the system to Zhengyun Zhao via zhengyun21@mails.tsinghua.edu.cn.

+## Dataset Collection & Baseline Retrievers
+If you are interested in the dataset collection process or reproducing the baseline retrievers in our paper, please refer to our [code repo](https://github.com/zhao-zy15/PMC-Patients).

 ## Citation
 If you find PMC-Patients helpful in your research, please cite our work by:
 ```